xanscale/LocalhostToolkit/visiontextdetectorview/README.md

 		view.setPatterns(ErrorRegexListener.PATTERN_SSN_IT, ErrorRegexListener.PATTERN_EMAIL);
 		view.setCallback(this);
 		view.setDelayMillis(3000);
-		// if you want to crop area.
-Be careful to create the rectangle completely inside the bitmap view.setRect(new Rect(x, y, width, height));
+		// only if you want to crop area. view.setRect(new Rect(x, y, width, height));
 		return v;
 	}